 “I am making the decision to break the cycle of trauma rather than continue it.”

-Now, for an abuser, someone whose primary modus operandi in life is/was to exert control and steal power from other people, hearing this is a very big FU!
-And it feels great!
+Now, for an abuser, someone whose primary modus operandi in life is/was to exert control and steal power from other people, this is a very big FU!
+They can no longer control you and that matters to them.
+They hate it.
+In fact, the abuser will usually start blowing up the client’s phone during our session, as though they can somehow sense a disconnect happening!
+To the client, it feels great!

 And oh man, do the abusers hate it!
 This is because they feel a sense of loss.
 They’ve spent years building a power dynamic in which they can enjoy taking energy and power from others to make themselves feel strong, and then suddenly…. they can’t.
 They just can’t anymore.
 And this is true either in life or death.
 Even from the spirit realm, I have felt an abusive father try to reach out and wrestle power back from a son who had forgiven and released his abusive hold!
 Together the son and I were able to negate this petulant power grab and relegate his deceased father’s energy back to the spirit realm.